ballbrk/wildfly-archetypes/wildfly-jakartaee-ear-multiweb-archetype/src/main/resources/archetype-resources/README.txt

-This project was created from the archetype "wildfly-jakartaee-ear-archetype".
+This project was created from the archetype "wildfly-jakartaee-ear-multiweb-archetype".

 To deploy it:
 Run the maven goals "install wildfly:deploy"